PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Technologies

-One technology to allow developers to implement above practices is **Infrastructure as code**, which enables organizations to deploy their environments faster and on a larger scale.
+One technology to enable developers to implement above practices is **Infrastructure as code**, which enables organizations to deploy their environments faster and on a larger scale.
 This technology is implemented with machine-readable definitions and configurations.
 Based on them, the machine can provide the necessary environment automatically to enable continuous delivery.

 Another important technology for DevOps are **delivery pipelines**.
 A delivery pipeline controls the product cycle of an application from development to production.
 Typically there are four or more stages - development, test, stage, and production.
 This can be seen in figure \ref{fig:del_pipeline}.

 ![Delivery pipeline[@Sharma2017]](images/chapter2/delivery_pipeline.png){ width=400px #fig:del_pipeline}

 For every stage, there is usually one specific environment.
 Those are represented as a box.
-The dark boxes represent a production like an environment.
+The two boxes on the right hald represent a production-like environment.

 In the development environment, all the code updates are being done.
 There are tools provided like \acs{IDE}s (\acl{IDE}) to write the code as well as tools that enable collaborative development like source control management or project planning.